It’s him. Not him.

 “No,” Gordon said.
 “My heart doesn’t feel great, Hubris was nudging my hand earlier.
 If we were sure, I’d go for it, push just a little while longer, but we aren’t sure.”

-Damn it, no. I don’t want to stay cooped up here, feeling like I’ve got a weight on my chest and someone’s hand around my throat, pushing my Adam’s apple in.
+Damn it, no. I don’t want to stay cooped up here, feeling like I’ve got a weight on my chest and someone’s hand around my throat, pushing the knot at the front of my throat in.

 “It’s more problematic than that,” I said.
 “The other experiments turned coat, they’re leaving.
 In the wake of all of this, we’re going to come under scrutiny.
 If we don’t have actual results, something a little bit better than Percy’s corpse, then that’s going to hurt us.”